 How to start a private clique

-A private clique is a clique that is available only to certain users or units.
+A private clique is a clique that can be accessed only by certain users or units.

 Start conditions

-To start a private clique, you need a dedicated compute pool with CPU guarantees (strong_guarantee).
+To start a private clique, you need a dedicated compute pool with CPU guarantees (strong_guarantee_resources).
 If there is not any, you need to:

 • Ask colleagues whether it is possible to find a compute pool with available resources.